atharva18-hue/AIML-project-/README.md

-# Titanic Survival Prediction 🚢🔮
+# Titanic Survival Prediction Model 🚢🔮

 A **Django-based Machine Learning Web Application** that predicts the survival chances of Titanic passengers based on their details such as class, age, gender, and more.